CentralFloridaAttorney/zmongo_retriever/README.md

-Yes — the core description in your current `README.md` is still **accurate and well-written** for what `ZMongo Toolbag` is **today**.
-But based on your recent improvements, test results, and features, I recommend a few minor updates to better align it with the current power of the project.
-Here's a revised and enhanced version:

----

-## ✅ Updated Intro for `README.md`

 # ZMongo Toolbag

 **ZMongo Toolbag** is a high-performance, async-first MongoDB utility suite built for Python developers working on AI-powered, data-heavy, and real-time applications.
 It wraps `motor` and `pymongo` with powerful tools like automatic caching, embeddings integration, bulk throughput optimization, and a modern async repository interface.